 - In breech presentation, the presenting part is a poorly dilating wedge, which can cause the head to become entrapped during delivery, often compressing the umbilical cord.

-- For breech presentation, a C-section is usually performed at 39 weeks or during delivery, but the external cephalic version is sometimes successful before delivery, usually at 37 or 38 weeks.
+- A C-section is usually performed at 39 weeks or during delivery for breech presentation, but the external cephalic version is sometimes successful before delivery, usually at 37 or 38 weeks.

 - When shoulder dystocia occurs, maneuvers are routinely performed to uncouple the shoulder.
-If these maneuvers are unsuccessful, the fetal head is repositioned into the vagina or uterus and a cesarean delivery is performed.
+If these maneuvers are unsuccessful, the fetal head is repositioned into the vagina or uterus, and cesarean delivery is completed.